Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

-Figure~\ref{fig:vot_graphs} shows the EAO performance on the VOT2016.
-Our proposed CSR-DCF outperforms all 70 trackers at the EAO score 0.338.
+Figure~\ref{fig:vot16_graph} shows the EAO performance on the VOT2016.
+The CSR-DCF outperforms all 70 trackers with the EAO score equal to 0.338.
 The CSR-DCF significantly outperforms correlation filter approaches that do not apply deep ConvNets.
 Even though the CSR-DCF applies only simple features, it outperforms all trackers that apply computationally intensive deep features.
+Detailed performance scores for the ten top-performing trackers are shown in Table~\ref{tab:detail-vot16}.